SimonRPSM/SimonRPSM.github.io/_posts/2018-08-24-SCCForNonSC.md

 ## What does this have to do with Source Code Control?
 One of the interesting side-effects of software is that it is often starts as text files.
 Tools created to save, compare or analyze source code can often be used for completely different things.
 This blog is a great example.

-The blog is hosted in Github, a Source Code Control provider.
+The blog is hosted in Github, a Version Control provider.
 Ignoring, for now, the sections of this that are "code", many files are just pure text files with some formatting in them saved in a format called "Markdown".
+Let's ignore, for now, the difference between Source Code Control, Version Control, etc.

 ## Working in Markdown
 Markdown is a simple markup language that can be converted and rendered as HTML, PDF or many other formats.
 There are a lot of guides on Markdown, so I will not quite go onto how to use it.
 What is important, is that Markdown can be written in a simple text editor and saved.